mccutcheonlab/FED_RT/README.md

                 pip install -r requirements.txt

-Also you can find the .py file of the RTFED python script [HERE](https://github.com/Htbibalan/FED_RT/tree/main/scripts/RTFED_V1.py)

 # License
 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-# Author
+# Author of this repository
 Hamid Taghipourbibalan, Ph.D. student at [McCutcheon_lab](https://www.mccutcheonlab.com/) at UiT The Arctic University of Norway.